Skip to main content

 • Forecast is what have been typed in manually when creating a deal into a forecast of products box.
 Only won deals are taken into account here.

 Bringing these together shows how real is the progress in the sales process.
-If the line of estimation is totally different than the columns showing saved prognosis, it means that the effectiveness of Livespace forecast is low.
+If the line of estimation is totally different than the columns showing saved prognosis, it means that the win rate of Livespace forecast is low.
 It can be due to a few things.
 Here’s some of them.

 Estimation is lower than Forecast, possible reason: